 Scheduling, script writing, location scouting, and sourcing are found here.
 Our team is exceptionally organized and take every precaution to ensure that the lighting and camera work will be of the highest quality during the shoot.

 The shooting or capture phase is the actual day or days assigned to your company's shoot.
-They try to ensure that all of the filming happens on schedule.
+We try to ensure that all of the filming happens on schedule.

 4. Log and Review

 Once the filming stage is complete, the director or producer must review the raw footage.
-This helps them ensure that they get all of the necessary shots.
+This helps them ensure that they got all of the necessary shots.
 It is at this point they begin matching film to the script.

 The post-production stage is often the most technical stage for companies that produce videos.
-This is the stage when the company or director goes through the raw footage and selects the correct takes.
+This is the stage when the producer goes through the raw footage and selects the correct takes.
 They put together what's called a rough cut.

 That rough cut then gets further edited for things like pace and timing.
 The post-production phase is also when the company adds in any special effects, music, sound editing, and color correction.

 For example, if you want your company logo superimposed over the closing shot of the video, they add that in during post-production.

 Once the team has what they think is a final or close-to-final version of the video, it goes back to the customer for initial review.
 This first review lets the customer offer feedback on everything from the music selection to the pacing, length, and even what effects are in the video.